jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

     * You must also follow any other rules about recruiting, including any restrictions for when a character can appear, including uniqueness rules.
 * Hidden cards recruited this way mostly act like other hidden cards:
     * They aren't stunned, can't have Equipment or +1/+1 or -1/-1 counters, can't be attacked, and lose their powers.
+    * They keep their names and team affiliations.
+    * During your Recovery Phase, you must turn hidden cards on your side face up when you recover your stunned characters.
     *